-M di er bi rig re m The copy filmed here has been reproduced thanks to the generosity of:
+ails du difier une nage The copy filmed here has been reproduced thanks to the generosity of:

-Library of the Public Archives of Canada
+National Library of Canada

-The images appearing here are the best quality possible considering the condition and legibility of the original copy and in keeping with the filming contract specifications.
+The Images appearing here are the best quality possible considering the condition and legibility of the original copy and in keeping with the filming contract specifications.

 Original copies in printed paper covers are filmed beginning with the front cover and ending on the last page with a printed or illustrated impression, or the back cover when appropriate.
-All other original copies are filmed beginning on the first page with a printed or illustrated impression, and ending on the lest page with a printed or illustrated impression.
+All other original copies are filmed beginning on the first page with a printed or illustrated impression, and ending on the last page with a printed or illustrated impression.

-The last recorded frame on each microfiche shall contain the symbol $\longrightarrow$ (meaning "CON-TINUED"), or the symbol $\nabla$ (meaning "END"), whichever applies.
+The last recorded frame on each microfiche shall contain the symbol $\rightarrow$ (meaning "CON-TINUED"), or the symbol $\nabla$ (meaning "END"), whichever applies.